'Unprecedented disaster': 15m waves, 3 deaths confirmed in Tonga tsunami

-Tongan officials have released their first update on the situation on the ground in the island kingdom - revealing just how devastating the weekend's volcanic eruption and tsunami were.
+Tongan officials have revealed just how devastating the weekend's volcanic eruption and tsunami were.

-The Tongan Government put out a media release late last night, calling the events on Saturday evening an "unprecedented disaster".
+The Tongan Government late last night called the events on Saturday evening an "unprecedented disaster".

-"As a result of the eruption, a volcanic mushroom plume was released reaching the stratosphere and extending radially covering all Tonga islands, generating tsunami waves rising up to 15 metres, hitting the west coasts of Tongatapu Islands, ʻEua and Haʻapai Islands," the statement read.
+"As a result of the eruption, a volcanic mushroom plume was released reaching the stratosphere and extending radially covering all Tonga islands, generating tsunami waves rising up to 15 metres, hitting the west coasts of Tongatapu Islands, ʻEua and Haʻapai Islands," said the first update from the island kingdom.

+Aid from New Zealand left on Navy ships yesterday, as aircraft are not yet able to land on the main airport runway because of ash.

+It is expected to open some time tomorrow morning - allowing RNZAF aircraft to bring in essential items and for aid to land safely.

+Defence Minister Peeni Henare spoke of the lengths members of the public have gone to, to help clear the runway.

+"The people in Tonga are, in some parts, sweeping the runway by hand, so it's taken a bit of time," he told Newstalk ZB's Tim Dower this morning.

-Officials confirmed three deaths have been reported and there is also a number of people injured.
+Tongan officials confirmed three deaths have been reported and a number of people were injured.

 Glover's husband James, who held on to a tree, survived.
 His wife's body was later found.

-The other two people killed were a 65-year-old woman from Mango Island and a 49-year-old man from Nomuka Island, the statement said.
+A 65-year-old woman from Mango Island and a 49-year-old man from Nomuka Island, also died, the statement said.

 Tonga's maritime force deployed a patrol vessel the day after the eruption and first responders included a health team and other experts sent to the 'Otumu'omu'a group in the group of islands of Ha'apai.